JTatum95/JTatum95.github.io/README.md

 # In-class projects
 * Android Java Development for the Wheaton College Android application.
+    * I worked with a team using Java and XML formatting to rebuild the Wheaton College app using Git and GitHub.
 * Cache-enabled proxy using multithreading for concurrency.
+    * I wrote network code in C that handled HTTP requests.
 * Tiny shell to emulate process management in unix-like shells.
+    * This project involved process management and multitasking in C in a bash-like shell.
 * Various projects to fully understand data structures.
+    * Programs and JUnit tests to implement the following in Java: Queues, Stacks, Search Trees, Hash Tables, Graphs, Minimum Spanning Trees, Tries, etc.

 # Outside Projects
 ## Code for the Kingdom Hackathon